 This letter confirms our discussion today that you are being laid off from your employment with Fogerty Subscriptions effective immediately.

 Unfortunately, economic conditions in the industry have resulted in slow sales.
 We decided to eliminate the quality department and all positions in it.
 Quality functions will move to the manufacturing department and be handled by existing employees in that department.

 You will receive one week’s severance pay for each year that you have worked for Fogerty Subscriptions.
 In your case, with 12 years of employment, you will receive 12 weeks of severance pay at your normal weekly salary.
-During the time period that the severance covers, we will continue to provide health insurance coverage.
+During this time period, we will continue to provide health insurance coverage.

 Additionally, payment for your accrued PTO will be included in your final paycheck which you will receive on our regular payday, Friday.
 You may pick up this check from the reception desk or we can mail it to your home.
 You will receive the severance payment once you have signed and returned the enclosed release of claims document.

 You can expect a separate benefits status letter that will outline the status of your benefits upon termination.
-The letter will include information about your eligibility for Consolidated Omnibus Budget Reconciliation Act (COBRA) continuation of group health coverage.
+The letter will include information about your eligibility for the Consolidated Omnibus Budget Reconciliation Act (COBRA) continuation of group health coverage.